 [4.53.1] This lovely culvert sits on the north side of Derby-Milford Rd. near East Slope Dr. and channels a Davis Brook tributary under the right of way and through this property.

-[4.54] This shot from the 1927 city directory map shows the area west of Orange Center, with the crossings of Ridge Rd., the next being Wepawaug Rd.
-(Grassy Hill Rd. today), then the Wepawaug River, and then Cranberry La., all of which we have just toured.
-The map goes on to show the Turkey Hill Rd. grade crossing, the points where the overhead bridges stood on Derby-Milford Rd (red and yellow arrows), and the grade-level Tynan's crossing, all of which are seen in the next several photos.
+[4.54] This shot from the 1927 city directory map shows the area west of Orange center, with the crossings of Ridge Rd., Wepawaug Rd.
+(Grassy Hill Rd. today), the Wepawaug River, and then Cranberry La., all of which we have just toured.
+The map goes on to show the Turkey Hill Rd. grade crossing, the points where the overhead bridges stood on Derby-Milford Rd (red and yellow arrows), and the grade-level Tynan's crossing (blue arrow), all of which are seen in the next several photos.

 [4.55] If the north abutment isn't a treat enough, park your car off the road across from it and look around at what is left on the other side of the dismantled south abutment.
 This amazingly tall and well-preserved culvert still looms large with its keyhole-like facade.
 If you are looking for the light at the end of the tunnel, don't.
 It is pitch black because the other end is so much shorter and less conspicuous, along the road just a little further east [lower left photo].
 The conduit under the embankment must have been 200 feet long, almost making the two facades seem like separate structures.
 The 300-ft long, 50-ft tall trestle was filled and the culvert to channel Davis Brook under the embankment was constructed in 1883.
 Hurricane Sandy in 2012 undermined the tunnel and necessitated repairs in 2013, jointly funded by FEMA and the Town of Orange.
 We argued strongly for saving this 130-year-old stone structure, which was patched from within, uncovered from the exterior and capped with cement.
 It seemed especially important to be proactive here in light of the Two Mile Brook structure which had largely been lost a few years earlier: see MP 4.56 below.
-[REFS: NHER/11/12/1883/02; CRC31.1884.17].
+[REFS: NHER/11/12/1883/02; CRC31.1884.17][rev051915]

 [4.55.2] The NH&D ran on the elevated ledge seen in the middle of the shot on the left.
 The right of way is pretty much undisturbed in this area from the north abutment just visited.
 This is on your right as you are driving toward Derby.
 Our eyes could be deceiving us but the grayish matter to the left may be cinders left from days long gone.
 The third crossing of Derby-Milford Rd. was up ahead at the 964 address where the track was on a diagonal, heading for Derby Jct. at a point known as Tynan's crossing.
 Rails were still sticking out of the pavement there back in the late 1970s.
 The middle photo looks back toward the north abutment and the shot at right looks out from the abutment to Derby-Milford Rd. below.